alokkik/blog/index.md

 ### Where to begin?

 Before we procure our superpower to predict, We have to acquire the magical power of historical data first.
 There is a lot of cricket data available on the internet through different sources but most of them are outdated.
-For our problem, we need the latest data to make our predictions precise.
+For our problem, we would require the latest data to make our predictions precise.
 The following links are some of the most credible sources for cricketing data.

 For T-20 data : [ESPN_CricketInfo](https://stats.espncricinfo.com/ci/engine/stats/index.html?class=3;template=results;type=aggregate;view=results)